Congress Weighs Threat of Moscow Wielding the Energy Weapon

 Tillerson specifically called out Russia’s use of the “energy weapon” in a speech in late November, warning that the new pipeline would be “unwise” and leave Europe more reliant on a single supplier.

-U.S. officials have become increasingly vocal about Nord Stream 2 because, if it is built as planned, Russian gas would no longer need to cross Ukraine to get to Europe.
+U.S. officials have become increasingly vocal about Nord Stream 2 because, if it is built as planned, the increased capacity would mean Russian gas would no longer need to cross Ukraine to get to Europe.
 That would take away a huge source of revenue for cash-strapped Kiev just as the war-torn country is trying to get its economy back on track.
 And losing that valuable transit business would make it harder for Ukraine to clean up and privatize parts of its energy sector, where corruption has been rife.

 If that reform stalls, Ukrainian officials warn, the country will slip back closer to Moscow’s orbit.